Science of baby sleep

-- When you are placing the baby in the crib, lower them very slowly.
+- When placing the baby in the crib, lower them very slowly.
 Avoid making any sudden or jerky motions while they are in your arms.
-Remember, the reflex is invoked by the suddenness of the movement and not the distance of the drop.
+Remember, the suddenness of the movement and not the distance of the drop invokes the Moro reflex.

 - Sway the baby gently while you lower the baby into the crib.
 The swaying motion can absorb any small jerks that could happen while you are transferring.
-This is a neat little trick that can help in keeping the baby asleep while you are transferring the baby into the crib.
+This trick can help keep your baby asleep while moving them into the crib.

-- Hold the baby in front of you ‘Kangaroo’ style.
-In this position, apart from a sense of security, your baby can smell you, hear you and feel your warmth.
+- Hold the baby in front of you ‘Kangaroo-style.
+Apart from a sense of security, your baby can smell you, hear you, and feel your warmth in this position.

 - Always place the baby closer to your body with their arms held close to the center of their body.
-Alternatively, cross their arms and place them on their stomach against your body.
-This stabilizes your baby even while you walk.
+Alternatively, cross their arms and put them on their stomach against your body.
+This position stabilizes your baby even while you walk.

 - Use a swaddle.
 It restricts the baby’s movements and helps draw their extended limbs back.
-Swaddling also simulates the womb environment which can help soothe babies.
+Swaddling also simulates the womb environment, which can help soothe newborn babies.

 - Avoid sudden switching on the lights in a dark room.
-Have a dim yellow light turned on if you need to.
+If needed, turn on a dim yellow light.

 A crib that can identify the Moro reflex and act in time.